pandoc-ext/fonts-and-alignment/README.md

 ## Legacy Aliases

-**Deprecated — retained strictly for backward compatibility.** New documents should use the explicit `pfa-*` namespace to prevent collisions with global CSS frameworks.
+**Deprecated — retained strictly for backward compatibility and will be removed in the next major release.** New documents should use the explicit `pfa-*` namespace to prevent collisions with global CSS frameworks.

 ### Font Weight, Shape, and Family Aliases